-The Action Plan aims to impact: Investment for Growth and Jobs programme

-European Territorial Cooperation programme

-Other regional development policy instrument

-Name of the policy instrument addressed:

-Part III - Details of the actions envisaged
+The Ac ction Plan aims to impact: Investment for Growth and Jobs programme European Territorial Cooperation programme Other regional development policy instrument Name of the policy instrument(s) add lressed: Further instrum t and the way the action plan should contribute to improve the policy Part III - Details of the actions envis aged ACTION 1: Name of the action: 1. scribe how this action derives from the project and in particular erience.
+Where does the inspiration for this action come from?)
+2. Nature of the action (please to be implemented?) describe precisely the content of action 1.
+What are the specific activities

+3. Stakeholders involved (please indicate the organisations in the region who are involved in the implementation of the action 1 and explain their role) 4.
+Timeframe (please specify the timing envisaged for action 1) 5.
+Indicative costs (please estimate the costs related to the implementation of action 1) 6.
+Indicative funding sources (please describe how action 1 will be financed.
+Is it through the policy instrument(s) indicated in part II): ACTION 2 Name of the action: 1.
+Relevance to the project (please describe how this action derives from the project and in particular from the interregional exchange of experience.
+Where does the inspiration for this action come from?)
+2. Nature of the action (please describe precisely the content of action 2.
+What are the specific activities to be implemented)

-ACTION 1 1.
-The background (please describe the lessons learnt from the project that constitute the basis for the development of the present Action Plan) 2.
-Action (please list and describe the actions to be implemented) 3.
-Players involved (please indicate the organisations in the region who are involved in the development and implementation of the action and explain their role) 4.
-Timeframe 5.
-Costs (if relevant)
+3. Stakeholders involved (please indicate the organisations in the region who are involved in the implementation of the action 2 and explain their role)

-6. Funding sources (if relevant):

-ACTION 2

-ACTION 2

-7. The background (please describe the lessons learnt from the project that constitute the basis for the development of the present Action Plan)

-8. Action (please list and describe the actions to be implemented)

-9. Players involved (please indicate the organisations in the region who are involved in the development and implementation of the action and explain their role)

-10. Timeframe

-11. Costs (if relevant)

-· · ·

-10 Funding sources (if relevant):

-ACTION X

-ACTION A

-Date:

-Signature:

-Stamp of the organisation (if available):
+4. Timeframe (please specify the timing envisaged for action 2) 5.
+Indicative costs (please estimate the costs related to the implementation of action 2) 6.
+Indicative funding sources (please describe how action 2 will be financed.
+Is it through the policy instrument indicated in part II): ACTION X Date: Name o of the organisation(s) : : Signati ure(s) of representative of the relevant organisation(s):

-Annex 2 Independent first level control certificate
+Annex 2 Independent first level control certificate33

+Project title:

+Project acronym:

+Project number:

+Reporting period:

-Project title: Project acronym: Project number: Reporting period: Name of project partner: Designated control body responsible for verification:
+Name of project partner:

+Designated control body responsible for verification: